Note: This post may contain affiliate links. Please see my disclosure page for more details.

 - Belize has a tropical climate with mosquitos year-round, particularly in the rainy season.
 Zika, dengue fever, malaria, and chikungunya have all been reported there.
 While there’s no reason to cancel your trip on account of it, protect yourself with mosquito repellent (as a back-up, I carry around a few mosquito repellent wipes with me in my purse in case I forget to apply spray before leaving)

 - Crimes of opportunity happen everywhere, and Belize is no exception.
 While there’s no reason to be especially fearful about theft in Belize, you do need to pay attention to your belongings.
 This goes double on public transit.
 I recommend purchasing a backpack with locking zippers.
-When traveling by chicken bus, never keep your valuables in your larger backpack, but instead on a daypack that never leaves your side.
+Mine is from PacSafe and it is actually super cute and practical (so much so that it’s my primary backpack even when at home in super-safe Sofia) but insanely secure.
+It’s slashproof as well.
+Keep in mind this common sense rule of thumb as well: when traveling by chicken bus, never keep your valuables in your larger backpack, but instead in a secure daypack that never leaves your side.

 Note: This post contains affiliate links.
 That means that if you purchase something using one of these links, I will receive a small commission at no added cost to you.
 No BS – I only recommend accommodations, services, and products I believe in.